 Paragraph 12(2)(c) is intended to ensure that any persons (whether natural or otherwise) acting on behalf of a customer of any type have the correct authority to do so.
-It is important that relevant persons understand and document the rationale for such arrangements and are comfortable with them from an AML/CFT perspective.
+It is important that relevant persons understand and document the

+Version 02 Last updated December 2023 rationale for such arrangements and are comfortable with them from an AML/CFT perspective.